sm1899/ML/Readme.md

 # Machine Learning Algorithms from Scratch

-This repository contains Python implementations of three fundamental machine learning algorithms: Linear Regression, K-Means, and PCA using Singular Value Decomposition (SVD).
-These implementations were created as part of my machine learning course.
+This repository contains Python implementations of three fundamental machine learning algorithms: Linear Regression, K-means, and PCA using Singular Value Decomposition (SVD).

 ## Table of Contents